wangziqi2013/wangziqi2013.github.io/_posts/2021-10-02-openlambda.markdown

 same worker node to better utilize warm containers.
 Multiple instances of the same function can be started in parallel, and these instances are considered as stateless in a sense that they do not share any run time states except the underlying data storage.
+As a result, no consistency guarantee is provided between shared states observed by functions.
+Function instances are charged by the memory cap multiplied by the actual time it has executed (rounded to 100ms).